davijose40/sqlnode/README.md

 * You have  Node.JS and npm/yarn.
 * You have Express.
 * You have Sequelize Sequelize-cli
+* You have PostgreSQL
 * You may need some other npm packages if add more complexity.
 * You have a `<Windows\Linux\Mac>` machine.
 State which OS is supported/which is not.

+> In this project PostgreSQL run in DOCKER
+> Postbird to see DB in a simple way

 <!-- How to install the thing -->
 ## To install **sqlnode**, follow these steps: